 3761 BCE: According to some Jewish traditionalists, this corresponds to the date on which God created the World.
 This marks the start of the epoch of the Modern Hebrew calendar.
 The attached article should provide an explanation of this entry.
-For those who have been studying in Cedar Rapids, please note the role of the Babylonian exile in the development of the calendar, which, as we have seen has been one of the most important vehicles for Jewish survival.
 I have included this rather lengthy article since so many people ask about the Jewish calendar and I know so little about.

 "The Hebrew calendar, also known as the Jewish calendar, is the annual calendar used in Judaism.
 It is based upon both lunar months and a solar cycle (which defines its years) and so is a lunisolar calendar.
 This is in contrast to the Gregorian calendar, which is based solely upon a solar cycle, or the Islamic calendar, which is purely lunar.
 Jews use this calendar to determine when the new Hebrew months start; this calendar determines the Jewish holidays, which Torah portions to read, and which set of Psalms should be read each day.
 Jews have been using a lunisolar calendar since Biblical times, but originally referred to the months by number rather than name.
 During the Babylonian exile, they adopted Babylonian names for the months.
 Some sects, such as the Essenes, used a solar calendar.
 The epoch of the modern Hebrew calendar is Monday, October 7, 3761 BCE, being the tabular date (same daylight period) in the proleptic Julian calendar corresponding to 1 Tishri AM 1 (AM = Anno Mundi = in the year of the world).
 This date is about one year before the traditional Jewish date of Creation on 25 Elul AM 1!
 A minority place Creation on 25 Adar AM 1, about six months after the modern epoch.
 Thus adding 3761 to a Gregorian year number will yield the Hebrew year number beginning in autumn (add 3760 for that ending in autumn).
 This holds until the Gregorian year 1 BCE.
 After that (due to the lack of year 0), adding 3760 to the Gregorian year yields the Hebrew year beginning in autumn (3759 for that ending in autumn).
 Because the Hebrew year drifts relative to the Gregorian year, this actually only works until the year 22,203, but it's a fairly good rule of thumb.
 The Hebrew month is tied to an estimate of the average time taken by the Moon to cycle from lunar conjunction to lunar conjunction.
 Twelve lunar months are about 354 days while the solar year is about 365 days so an extra lunar month is added every two or three years in accordance with a 19-year cycle of 235 lunar months (12 regular months every year plus 7 extra or embolismic months every 19 years).
 The average Hebrew year length is about 365.2468 days, about 7 minutes longer than the average tropical solar year which is about 365.2422 days.
 Approximately every 216 years, those minutes add up so that the Hebrew year is "slower" than the average solar year by a full day.
 Because the average Gregorian year is 365.2425 days, the average Hebrew year is slower by a day every 231 Gregorian years.
 There are exactly 14 different patterns that Hebrew calendar years may take.
 Each of these patterns is called a "keviyah" (Hebrew for "species"), and is distinguished by the day of the week for Rosh Hashanah of that particular year and by that particular year's length.